maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/ANCHOR_BASED_MAIN_AREA_README.md

 ## Key Concepts

 - **Main Area**: The primary content region on a screen that contains the main UI/content (excluding navigation bars, menus, etc.)
-- **Main Area References**: Visual samples of the main content area from multiple frames used for direct matching
+- **Main Area References**: Visual samples of the main content area from multiple frames used for matching
 - **Anchor Points**: Stable UI elements that maintain consistent positioning relative to the main content area
 - **Constraint Directions**: How anchor points relate spatially to the main area (top, bottom, left, right)
 - **Stability Score**: Metric measuring how stable an element is across frames
-- **Direct Matching**: Primary detection method using visual similarity of main area references
+- **Sliding Window Matching**: Primary detection method using visual similarity with candidate regions
 - **Anchor-based Reconstruction**: Fallback method using spatial constraints from anchor points

 ## Training Phase - `AnchorBasedMainAreaDetector`